 What are we doing?

 Computer-Aided Risk Scores systems (CARSs) rely on two routinely collected clinical data sets: the patient’s vital signs data as defined by the National Early Warning Score (NEWS), and routine blood test results.
 In most instances, these data are available within 60 minutes of unplanned admission to a ward and will be automatically updated as soon as the NEWS or blood results are updated.
-Previous work has shown that staff view the scores favourably because the scores (a) are automated, (b) require no additional data collection and (c) combine 16 clinical variables whilst aiming to support the clinical decision-making process with real time estimates of the patient’s risk of death and sepsis.
-We are conducting a feasibility study and sociotechnical evaluation of the pilot implementation of CARSs, to address important implementation and patient safety research questions concerning how this technology can be integrated within the clinical workflow, its role in promoting patient safety and in the response to COVID-19.
+Previous work has shown that staff view the scores favourably because the scores (a) are automated, (b) require no additional data collection and (c) combine 16 clinical variables whilst aiming to support the clinical decision-making process with real time estimates of the patient’s risk of mortality (CARM) and sepsis (CARS).
+We are conducting a service evaluation of a pilot implementation of CARM at one NHS hospital trust.
 We will additionally assess the feasibility of scaling-up this important digital innovation for broader implementation.